Rebecca Salsbury James

 Rebecca Salsbury James (1891–1968) was a self-taught American painter, born in London, England of American parents who were traveling with the Buffalo Bill Wild West Show.
 She settled in New York City, where she married photographer Paul Strand.
 Following her divorce from Strand, James moved to Taos, New Mexico where she fell in with a group that included Mabel Dodge Luhan, Dorothy Brett, and Frieda Lawrence.
 In 1937 she married William James, a businessman from Denver, Colorado who was then operating the Kit Carson Trading Company in Taos.
 She remained in Taos until her death in 1968.

-James is noted for her “large scale flower blossoms and still lifes painted on glass."
+James is noted for her "large scale flower blossoms and still lifes painted on glass."
 She also worked on colcha embroidery, a traditional Hispanic New Mexico craft style.

 Early life

-Salsbury James was born to Nathan and Rachel Salsbury.
+Salsbury James was born to Rachel and Nate Salsbury.
 She had two older brothers, Nathan and Milton, and a twin sister, Rachel.
 She grew up on New York City’s Upper West Side.
 With her twin sister, Rachel, she attended the Ethical Culture School beginning in 1905.
 She was a member of the glee club and basketball team.
 In 1915, she was valedictorian of the Teacher’s College graduating class.
 In 1917, she and her brother Nate published A Book of Children’s Songs.